GBaath/Portfolio/AboutMe/README.md

 ---

-## I am a few other things to I guess
+## I am a few other things too I guess

 Long before I became a programmer, for what I suppose would be half my life at this point, I've been a musician.
 I've played Saxophone in several different bands, mostly playing jazz on either alt. or baritone.
 As of writing this I'm currently playing in Uffe Big Band in Borås.